JasonEtco/jasonet.co/src/pages/posts/thoughts-on-docs.md

 So I asked myself: **what do these projects need a website for?**

-And I think there are two answers: branding/marketing, and fully-featured documentation.
-The former is totally valid, and can have an impact on a project's adoption.
-The latter should not be necessary, but it is.
-You may see what I'm getting at, but I think the tools we already use (like GitHub) should do more here.
+The answer is, by and large, documentation - because there's not a better place to put it.
+You may see what I'm getting at, but I think the tools we already use should do more here.

 ### Ending thoughts